TransBioInfoLab/ad-meta-analysis/README.md

 ### Single cohort analysis

 This section includes scripts for cohort specific analysis.
-The association between CpG methylation levels and Braak stage was assessed using linear statistical models in each cohort.
-We adjusted for potential confounding factors including age at death, sex, methylation slide effects, and proportion of different cell types in the samples estimated by the CETS R package.
+The association between CpG methylation levels and Braak stage was assessed using linear statistical models for each cohort.
+We adjusted for potential confounding factors including age at death, sex, batch effects, and proportion of different cell types in the samples estimated by the CETS R package.

 Each of the files has the following sections: